stormyhs/shitpostbot/readme.md

 For the ID, simply go into Settings -> Advanced -> Enable developer mode, then right-click yourself and Copy ID.

 # changelog
+### v0.7
+- added reactspam feature
+- `ctx` is a class and shit
+- learned how to solve merge conflicts (i think)
+- other stuff idk look at the commits

 ### v0.6
 - changed the way messages are sent
 - improved ratelimit checking